Pinsk: Interwar period

 Pińsk was the initial capital of the Polesie Voivodeship, but it moved to Brześć-nad-Bugiem (now Brest, Belarus) after a citywide fire on 7 September 1921.
 The population of the city grew rapidly in interwar Poland from 23,497 in 1921 to 33,500 in 1931.
 Pińsk became a bustling commercial centre, and 70% of the population was Jewish, in spite of considerable migration.

 Second World War

 Following the Soviet invasion of Poland in 1939, Pinsk and the surrounding area was annexed to the Byelorussian Soviet Socialist Republic.
 It was the seat of the Pinsk Oblast from 1940.

 After Operation Barbarossa, Germany occupied Pinsk from 4 July 1941 to 14 July 1944, as part of the Reichskommissariat Ukraine.
 Most Jews were killed in late October 1942 during the liquidation of the Pińsk Ghetto by the German Ordnungspolizei and the Byelorussian Auxiliary Police, 10,000 being murdered in one day.
 In 1945, after postwar border adjustments of Poland, Pinsk again became part of the Byelorussian Soviet Socialist Republic.

-Post-WWII: USSR; Belarus state
+Post-WWII and independence

 In 1954 it became part of the Brest Voblast.

 Pinsk has formed part of the Republic of Belarus since Belarusian independence from the Soviet Union in 1991.